e-apostolidis/PGL-SUM/README.md

 ## Data
 <div align="justify">

-Structured h5 files with the video features and annotations of the SumMe and TVSum datasets are available within the "data" folder.
+Structured h5 files with the video features and annotations of the SumMe and TVSum datasets are available within the [data](https://github.com/e-apostolidis/PGL-SUM/tree/master/data) folder.
 The GoogleNet features of the video frames were extracted by [Ke Zhang](https://github.com/kezhang-cs) and [Wei-Lun Chao](https://github.com/pujols) and the h5 files were obtained from [Kaiyang Zhou](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce).
 These files have the following structure:
 <pre>
 /key
     /features                 2D-array with shape (n_steps, feature-dimension)